Recipe for Discovery: A Pipeline for Institutional Open Source Activity: Methodology

 \subsubsection{Phase 2: Contributor Data}

-The second step is to collect information about the contributors to each of the repositories.
+The second step is to collect information about the contributors to each repository.
 Having this information is essential for associating the projects with specific universities, since contributor profiles may contain affiliation data that validate a repository's connection to a specific campus.
 This helps also filter out some false positives, cases where there are keyword matches in the repository metadata but the repository does not necessarily seem affiliated with the institution.
 For example, repositories that reference or aggregate content from other (or multiple) universities.
+We collect the following attributes for each contributor (when available) from repositories identified in Phase 1: \texttt{username}, \texttt{name}, \texttt{bio}, \texttt{company} and \texttt{email}.
+The Contributor Data workflow is shown in Figure~\ref{fig:scraping_diagram}, phase~\circled{2}.